 Eye boogers are pretty normal.
 Most of the time, they are not considered a sign of a potentially serious eye condition.
 Usually, sleep crust is just residue that builds up in the corner of your eye.

-If you do indeed have another eye condition, you will want to treat it promptly so it does not start to obstruct your vision.
+If you have another eye condition, you will want to treat it promptly to prevent vision obstruction.